sapols/pyhc-jbook-experiment/README.md

 This is a demo of using [Jupyter Book](https://jupyterbook.org/) for the [PyHC gallery](https://github.com/heliophysicsPy/gallery).

 ## Contributing
-The process of adding a new example notebook to the PyHC Gallery is trivially easy for PyHC members.
+The process of adding a new example notebook to this PyHC Gallery is trivially easy for PyHC members.
 It has not been automated yet, so the steps are simply:

   1. Open a PR that adds your notebook to `book/src/`
   2. Shawn will take it from there